SparkPost/pizza-bot/README.md

 This project uses `npm` scripts to perform tasks.
 You can find them in the `package.json` file.

 Type `npm start` in a terminal window to start your bot.
 Find your bot in Slack and it should have a green active icon next to it.
-If you don't see that check your terminal for logs (did you remember to `source .env`?).
+If you don't see that, check your terminal for logs (did you remember to `source .env`?).

 In Slack type `hello bot` and see if it responds.
 You can also type `@<botname> help` to see what help commands it has.